 Insulin-like growth factor binding protein 3 (IGFBP-3) is the main carrier of somatomedin C (also called insulin-like growth factor-1, or IGF-1) in the body.
-Blood levels of both these proteins are controlled by human growth hormone (hGH), a hormone that's produced by the pituitary gland, a pea-sized gland in the brain that regulates growth and the function of other glands.
+Blood levels of both these proteins are controlled by human growth hormone (hGH), a hormone that's produced by the pituitary gland, a pea-sized gland in the brain that works with the endocrine system.
+The pituitary gland regulates growth and the function of other glands.

 But IGFBP-3 is more than just a transporter.
 It also helps extend the life of somatomedin C in the blood and helps control its effects on body tissues.

 Levels of IGFBP-3 are highest during childhood and puberty, then they decrease during adulthood.
 Levels also may be affected by sexual maturation and nutritional status.

 The main reason doctors order the IGFBP-3 test is for its usefulness as an indicator of whether someone is producing a normal amount of human growth hormone.
 In this way, the IGFBP-3 test is used to check for pituitary gland disorders and abnormalities in growth hormone production.

 Symptoms such as short stature or excessive growth (gigantism) may warrant an IGFBP-3 test.
 The test also might be used to monitor treatment of growth disorders.

 On the day of the test, having your child wear a T-shirt or short-sleeved shirt can make things easier for your child and the technician who will be drawing the blood.